MiltonGreat/UCI-Heart-Disease/README.md

 ### Overview

-T his project involves the use of the Heart Disease Dataset to build a machine learning model that predicts whether a patient has heart disease based on various health-related features.
+This project involves the use of the Heart Disease Dataset to build a machine learning model that predicts whether a patient has heart disease based on various health-related features.
 The dataset provides a wealth of information, including patient demographics, health measurements, and test results, making it a great opportunity for data exploration and predictive modeling.

 ### Dataset